Kotesh000/StockPricePrediction/README.md

 # MachineLearning
-# It descrobes about the stock price prediction for the particular years from machine learning
+# It describes the stock price prediction for particular years from machine learning